chaquator/ghetto-filter/README.md

                         Default: 65; Quality of output jpeg from 0 to 100 -r int, --repetitions int
                         Default: 1; How many times you want to apply the specified settings to the image.
+WARNING:
+                        unfortunately, each repitition opens and writes the file!
+  --profile name, -p name
+                        Default: regular; Different profiles to use.
+Profiles are "default", "colorful", "sharp", "contrast", and "cook".
 ```

 ## Install